Where should I start?

 Have you asked questions like this when the thought of writing a book pops into your mind?

 Oh, wait, if these questions are also why you haven’t started the process, keep reading.

-I’m sitting here right now with an open file on Kajabi and struggling to find the first words to write for this blog post.
+I’m sitting here right now, struggling to find the first words to write for this blog post.
 I have ideas in my mind, but I can’t find the right words to start.

 Wait, these are the first words for the blog.
 I did start.

 AND that’s the key; you just start writing.

 Story ideas pop into our minds at the oddest times for a reason.
 Something is begging to be told.

 You woke up from a dream, or you were out walking your dog, maybe you just baked your favorite cookies, or you needed to hop in the shower… and suddenly you can visualize a scene for your book.

 If you’re reading this blog, that means you have a story idea right now, so you technically know how to start.